swax/naisys-overlord/README.md

+# THIS PROJECT HAS BEEN DEPRECATED

+NAISYS Overlord has been moved into the NAISYS monorepo.
+Please visit the [NAISYS repository](https://github.com/swax/NAISYS) for the latest updates.

 # NAISYS Overlord

 A management application for NAISYS agents that provides a monitoring interface and communication capabilities.
 NAISYS Overlord sits above the NAISYS database to provide visibility into how agents are working and enables communication with the agents.